WatiBenj/Blockchain_Ajtai_Hash/README.md

    - Own copy of the blockchain
    - Reward (amount of bitcoins)

   This class is also equipped with two essential methods concerning the mining of a block (*mineBlock*) and the verification of the blockchain's validity (*checkChainValidity*).
 A single call to *mineBlock* generates a single hash value counting as an attempt to constitute the proof of work.
 The validity of the blockchain is checked by each miner after adding a new mined block.
+This method simply loops through all the blocks in the chain, then compares the hashes and verifies the proof work.
 This verification procedure includes the next three steps :

    - Comparison of the hash of the previous block and the previous hash of the current block
    - Comparison of the registered hash of the current block and the newly computed hash of the current block